sk1t0n/lazyvim-config/README.md

 # lazyvim_config

-Scripts for installing LazyVim and generating lua files.
+Scripts for installing LazyVim and generating Lua files.
+Users can select the programming languages ​​for which Lua files will be generated.
+This allows you to install and configure only plugins for the languages ​​you need.
+Supported languages: Rust, Go.

 <details>
 <summary>Table of Contents</summary>